kjjwhitlock/bank_tech_test/README.md

 I wrote user stories based on the specification:

 ```
-As a user with a bank account,<br>
+As a user with a bank account,
-So that I can store my money,<br>
+So that I can store my money,
 I would like to be able to make deposits.

-As a user with a bank account,<br>
+As a user with a bank account,
-So that I can access my money,<br>
+So that I can access my money,
 I would like to be able to make withdrawals.

-As a user with a bank account,<br>
+As a user with a bank account,
-So that I can view my transactions and balance,<br>
+So that I can view my transactions and balance,
 I would like to be able to print my bank statement.
 ```
 ## Design choices